nikprkr/EVS/README.md

 ### Stucture of Folders

 All code can be found in the "scripts" folders.
-All country-specific reports can be found in the "reports" folder.
+All country-specific reports can be found in the "reports" folder inside the output folder.

 ### Version information